swcarpentry/sql-novice-survey/01-select.md

 > |844  |roe   |rad  |11.25  |

-Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- are shown in red because they don't contain any actual data: we'll return to these missing values [later](05-null.html).
+Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- don't contain any actual data, but instead have a special `-null-` entry: we'll return to these missing values [later](05-null.html).
 For now,
 let's write an SQL query that displays scientists' names.